 Inspection of the names on that list-and of the most frequently referenced books (Appendix 1D), more especially-reveals with remarkable clarity the intellectual agendas currently dominating the political science community as a whole.
 We see quite strikingly the residues of the "two revolutions," first the behavioral revolution and then the rational choice one, on the contemporary profession.
 Looking at the list of most widely referenced books, the old classics of the behavioral revolution-Campbell, Converse, Miller and Stokes's American Voter; Almond and Verba's Civic Culture; Lipset and Rokkan's Party Systems and Voter Alignments-are still there, albeit in the lower tiers.
 But sweeping all three top tiers are the classics of the subsequent rational choice revolution: Downs's Economic Theory of Democracy and Olson's Logic of Collective Action, joined recently by Ostrom's Governing the Commons.
-The rational choice putsch has been remarkably successful, not so much in pushing out the old behavioral orthodoxy, as in carving out a predominant role for itself alongside it.34 That the residue of the older revolution is still so strongly in evidence is in itself an impressive fact about the discipline.
-Cynics say that scientific revolutions are simply the product of fad and fashion.
+The rational choice putsch has been remarkably successful, not so much in pushing out the old behavioral orthodoxy, as in carving out a predominant role for itself alongside it.34 That the residue of the older revolutions are simply the product of fad and fashion.
 If so, we would expect one fad to disappear completely when another takes over.
 However, that clearly has not happened.
 Whether knowledge is strictly cumulative is, perhaps,

-A dispiriting interpretation of this result, together with that in Appendix 1A, is that most scholars make minor contributions which will be soon forgotten.
+33 A dispiriting interpretation of this result, together with that in Appendix 1A, is that most scholars make minor contributions which will be soon forgotten.
 Remember, though, that the New Handbook is a highly selective survey of major contributions over the past two decades; having made a contribution meriting mention there is in itself a major accomplishment, and in those terms it is an encouraging sign that there are so many scholars working at the many cutting edges of our discipline.

-Barry's Sociologists, Economists and Democracy (1970/1978), written at the cusp of this change, subjects both to a merciless logical critique; he remarks, in the preface to the 1978 edition, upon the remarkable waning of the "sociological" (behavioral) paradigm over the intervening eight years.
+44 Barry's Sociologists, Economists and Democracy (1970/1978), written at the cusp of this change, subjects both to a merciless logical critique; he remarks, in the preface to the 1978 edition, upon the remarkable waning of the "sociological" (behavioral) paradigm over the intervening eight years.